davisanc/lab.aks.io/README.md

 ### Step 8: Create a public Load Balancer to access the DVWA from the outside

+Any external access to Kubernetes pods requires a load balancer.
+We will define the DVWA service with the type LoadBalancer in the YAML description, so you can access the web application using the public IP.
+When you change the type of the service to LoadBalancer, the AKS will create a public-facing load balancer with a public IP address.

+* From the navigation menu, select Services under Discovery and Load Balancing.
+From the view’s Services list, select the DVWA service.
+* Select Edit.
+* From the Edit a Service dialog, scroll down to the type setting and change it from ClusterIP to LoadBalancer.
+Select Update to save the changes.

 ```markdown
 Syntax highlighted code block